ARTWORK

 A bit about me

-A solid liberal arts foundation from the University of North Carolina has allowed me to work in the most interesting territories within the past 40 years.
+Having a solid liberal arts foundation from the University of North Carolina has allowed me to work in the most interesting fields within the past 40 years.

-That broad background–with exposure to deep technique and deep thought by wonderful instructors–has made it possible for me to know how to gain depth in a multitude of areas with ease.
-Knowing when it was time to move forward also kept me growing in the areas of writing, organizing, creating, managing and supervising jobs; as well as exploration and expression in architectural, fine, graphic and publishing arts and teaching.
+That broad background–with exposure to deep technique and deep thought by wonderful instructors–has made it possible for me to easily gain depth in a multitude of areas with ease since.
+Also, the art of knowing when it was time to move forward kept me growing in the areas of writing, organizing, creating, managing and supervising jobs; in addition to allowing me to explore and express and share within the wide areas of architectural, fine, graphic and publishing arts as well as teaching.

-A variety of my work (glass, signage calligraphy, painting, drawing, books and textiles) has been commissioned and/or collected around the world and exhibited in local and regional invitational and juried shows across the US.
+A variety of my work (architectural glass, commercial signage, calligraphy, painting, drawing, book design and making as well as textiles) has been commissioned and/or collected around the world and exhibited in local and regional invitational and juried shows across the US.

-Currently I am working in my studio, doing quick-draw painting events in Cody, Wyoming and teaching calligraphy where I most gratefully live and breathe in the fresh air of the Absaroka mountains each day.
+Currently I work in my Wyoming studio, where I most gratefully live and breathe in the fresh air of the Absaroka mountains each day.

 Cate’s Blog